oliyh/carmine-streams/README.md

  Options to the consumer consist of:

  - `:block` ms to block waiting for a new message before checking the backlog
+ - `:control-fn` allows you to control the execution flow of the consumer (see below)

+#### Control flow

+The default control flow is as follows:
+- Exit on errors reading from Redis
+- Recur on successful message callback
+- Recur on failed message callback

+You can provide your own `:control-fn` callback to change or add additional behaviour to the consumer.
+The `control-fn` may do whatever it pleases but must return either `:exit` or `:recur`.
+See `default-control-fn` for an example.

 #### Stop consumers